frankburgs/main/notes/notes_aplus.md

 ## Form factors
 - AT 12" x 13.8" is deprecated.
-- Advanced Technology eXtended (ATX) 12" x 9.6" : most common ff, ATX power supply connects to motherboard via a single 20-pin (P1 ?) connector.
+- Advanced Technology eXtended (ATX, 1995, Intel) 12" x 9.6" : most common ff, ATX power supply connects to motherboard via a single 20-pin (P1 ?) connector (older, now 24 pin with additional 4/8 pin connector).
 - Micro-ATX 9.6" x 9.6" : Smaller ff backwards compatible with ATX.
 Often have same NB & SB chipsets & power connectors as full sized ATX.
 Much smaller and have fewer expansion slots & less features, consume less power.
 - ITX (2001, VIA Technologies, 8.5" x 7.5") popular due to small size, there are many types but mini-ITX (6.7" x 6.7") is most popular, it uses very little power thus no fans needed, only heatsinks, only one PCI slot for expansion card, also Nano-ITX (2005), Pico-ITX,Mobile-ITX (6cm x 6cm)
 - Align motherboard in correct direction facing adapters out back of case, locate standoffs, remove motherboard and screw in standoffs, align/install i/o plate, place motherboard, install screws loosely into standoffs.
-- BTX, Intel, improved ATX, more in-line air flow.
+- Balanced Technology Extended (BTX, Intel, improved ATX, discontinued) more in-line air flow, smaller, lower profile but wider.
-- NLX (Intel) low-end low-profile, uses riser cards.
-Slim-line computer cases.
+- New Low Profile Extended (NLX, Intel, legacy) standardized LPX, low-end low-profile, uses riser cards.
+Slim-line computer cases, AGP support.

 ## Central Processing Unit (CPU)
+- bit data path refers to number of bits of data that are transferred in 1 cycle.
 - CPU virtualization is sometimes disabled by default in the BIOS.
 - CPU powered measured by speed and amount of data processed.
 - Amount of data depends on size of the front side bus (FSB, also called CPU bus or processor data bus)